manoa-market/manoa-market.github.io/index.md

 Alternatively, you can select "Sign up" to go to the following page and register as a new user:

-### Home page
+### User Home page

 After logging in, you are taken to the home page, which presents a form where you can complete and/or update your personal profile:

 ### User Profile page

-Once you are logged in, you can define new projects with the Add Project page:
+Once you are logged in, you can browse through current listing or create your own.

+### List Item page

+The List Item page allows for user to list an item for sale.
+Item name, description, price, and condition will be required.

 ### Categories page

-The Filter page provides the ability to query the database and display the results in the page.
-In this case, the query displays all of the Profiles that match one or more of the specified Interest(s).
+The Categories page provides the ability to query the database and display the results in the page.
+In this case, the query displays all of the items that match one or more of the specified Categories.

 ## Community Feedback